They hold the same stocks.The wrapper is what differs.

 More similar than different.

 That is the single most important thing to internalise before reading another comparison article.
 Save your decision energy for asset allocation, savings rate, and account type.
 Those drive your outcome by orders of magnitude more than wrapper choice.
+The SEC's own investor bulletin says the same thing in plainer language.

 Identical holdings